neeraj-r-rugi/Iunctura-pdf-merger/README.md

   The tool uses the `soffice` command in **headless mode** via `subprocess`.
   - Ensure `libreoffice` or `soffice` is in your system's `PATH`.
   - Uses: `soffice --headless --convert-to pdf <input-file> --outdir <output-dir>`
-  - To install using apt: `sudo apt install libreoffice` for windows intall from the official LibreOffice Website!
+  - To install using apt: `sudo apt install libreoffice` for windows install from the official LibreOffice Website!: https://www.libreoffice.org/download/download-libreoffice/

 - 🔢 **Ordering Merged Files**
   To merge files in a specific order from a directory, it's recommended to **prefix filenames with numbers**.